New Normal Leadership

 With communications, sensemaking lets leaders infuse a clearer, stronger point of view that makes content meaningful and relevant.
 In today’s world, this is the kind of content that, within your organization’s internal culture, creates deep, authentic engagement.
 And, across the beyond-the-walls culture of stakeholders, partners, collaborators, and customers, sensemaking creates advocacy.

 With leadership development, sensemaking forces leaders to teach high potentials how to learn, rather than what they know.
-In Paula Champa’s article LINK, she’s written more about how like-me leadership shrinks rather than expands an organization’s leadership potential.
+In Paula Champa’s article Patagonia: Everything is a Story, she’s written more about how like-me leadership shrinks rather than expands an organization’s leadership potential.

 Sensemaking — especially when approached as a team with a goal of producing aligned foresight — gives an organization one of the most remarkable assets imaginable: clarity of possibility.
 Look at any organization with new normal leaders, and you see that they have a clarity of possibility that sets their strategy, permeates their communications, and attracts, retains, but most importantly, inspires leadership-grade talent.